The Snowling Queen

 And most joyous is it to flourish forth,

-But from a single root which had thence forked,
+From but a single root which had thence forked,

 In parity thence flowered.
 Now say I,